 Describe your home life – how old are your kids?
 Does your spouse work as well?
 Or are you a single parent?

 My girls are 7 and 10 – Rose will be 8 in May.
 My husband and I both work outside the home.
 He works full time plus has a side business (Fusix is a webhosting and network cabling company, among other IT things) which keeps him very busy!

 What do you do?
 Describe your working life.

 I’m a pharmacy assistant.
 That means I work behind the counter in a pharmacy.
 I get your medications ready and then the pharmacist checks my work.
 I also spend half my week at work packing compliance packs.
 Those are the blister packages that have pills inside the bubbles.
 Sometimes that’s tedious work!

-I’m also a blogger.
-I’ve been blogging for almost 2 years, but I’m only approaching a year with A Modern Mom’s Life on WordPress.
+I’m also a virtual assistant and blogger.
+I’ve been blogging for almost 5 years, but I’m only approaching year three with A Modern Mom’s Life on WordPress.
 I love writing, but sometimes I feel like blogging and all the social sharing takes over my life a bit.